nitro2/LearnGoWithTests/README.md

 # Notes

 ## Array and Slice
-Array and Slice are DIFFERENT
+Array and Slice are DIFFERENT.

 Array is kind of immutable data structure while slice is mutable.

 An assignment operation does a copy of every element in array to new location

 Eg:
 ```
 a := [3]int{1,2,3} // Define an array